Decade by Decade Retirement Plan: How Much You Should Be Saving at Your Age

 - Reduce debt by paying off credit cards, and pay your bills on time and in full each month.

-- Start an emergency fund to cover 3-6 months of expenses if you lose your job.
+- Start an emergency fund to cover 3 to 6 months of expenses if you lose your job.

 - Create a budget and follow it.